West Pharmaceutical Services (NYSE:WST) Updates FY21 Earnings Guidance

 West Pharmaceutical Services (NYSE:WST) issued an update on its FY21 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $8.40 to $8.50 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $8.21.
 West Pharmaceutical Services also updated its FY 2021 guidance to $8.400-$8.500 EPS.

-West Pharmaceutical Services (NYSE:WST) last posted its quarterly earnings results on Thursday, October 28th.
-The medical instruments supplier reported $2.06 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.80 by $0.26.
-The firm had revenue of $706.50 million for the quarter, compared to analyst estimates of $687.09 million.
+West Pharmaceutical Services (NYSE:WST) last released its earnings results on Thursday, October 28th.
+The medical instruments supplier reported $2.06 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.80 by $0.26.
+The company had revenue of $706.50 million during the quarter, compared to analysts’ expectations of $687.09 million.
 West Pharmaceutical Services had a return on equity of 28.58% and a net margin of 20.58%.
-The business’s quarterly revenue was up 28.9% on a year-over-year basis.
-During the same quarter in the previous year, the firm earned $1.15 EPS.
-As a group, research analysts predict that West Pharmaceutical Services will post 8.22 EPS for the current year.
+The business’s revenue was up 28.9% on a year-over-year basis.
+During the same period in the prior year, the business posted $1.15 EPS.
+Equities research analysts forecast that West Pharmaceutical Services will post 8.22 EPS for the current year.

-Separately, KeyCorp boosted their price target on West Pharmaceutical Services from $350.00 to $475.00 and gave the stock an overweight rating in a research report on Friday, July 30th.
+Separately, KeyCorp upped their price target on West Pharmaceutical Services from $350.00 to $475.00 and gave the company an overweight rating in a research report on Friday, July 30th.

-In related news, VP Quintin J. Lai sold 9,672 shares of the business’s stock in a transaction that occurred on Friday, September 10th.
+In other news, VP Quintin J. Lai sold 9,672 shares of the firm’s stock in a transaction on Friday, September 10th.
 The stock was sold at an average price of $460.76, for a total transaction of $4,456,470.72.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-0.66% of the stock is currently owned by insiders.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Corporate insiders own 0.66% of the company’s stock.

 West Pharmaceutical Services, Inc manufactures and markets pharmaceuticals, biologics, vaccines and consumer healthcare products.
 It operates through the following business segments: Proprietary Products and Contract-Manufactured Products.
 The Proprietary Products segment offers proprietary packaging, containment and drug delivery products, along with analytical lab services, to biologic, generic and pharmaceutical drug customers.